 Take into account that there are new obstacles in place for this season.

-2. Prepare for new obstacles
+2. Prepare for continued obstacles

 COVID-19 has created new obstacles for keeping your drivers safe while still maintaining efficiency.

-Drivers are looking for increased safety measures and clients most likely are as well.
+Drivers are still looking for increased safety measures and clients most likely are as well.
 Making sure your drivers and any staff members are supplied with the proper personal protection equipment (PPE) and sanitation supplies.
 Ensure you are properly cleaning trucks and following best practices.

 3. Increase communication